nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 ``<NETWORK_NAME>`` is the name of the NuCypher network domain where the node will run.

-.. note:: If you're participating in NuCypher's incentivized testnet, this name is ``gemini``.
+.. note:: If you are using NuCypher's testnet, this name is ``gemini``.

 Create a password when prompted